-Online Master of Public Administration Overview
+Online Master of Public Administration Program Overview

-Elevate your expertise into leadership with our online Master of Public Administration (MPA) program, provided by the College of Public Service at UCCS.
 Designed to be both robust and flexible, this graduate degree cultivates your problem-solving and decision-making abilities, empowering you to inspire transformation in your community.

 The MPA program offers students hands-on experiences and opportunities for meaningful public service involvement through partnerships with government agencies, judicial bodies, and nonprofits across Southern Colorado and beyond.
 Our online platform offers immersive learning experiences directly relevant to real-world careers.
 MPA students can also concurrently earn a distinguishing graduate certificate in the following areas to gain a competitive edge in the job market: